yankostadinov/core/tutorials/guides/angular/angular.md

     }
 ```

-Now, let go back to the `stock-details.component.ts`.
+Now, let's go back to the `stock-details.component.ts`.
 We need to check if glue is ready and only then subscribe to the `"LivePrices"` stream, also subscribe to the `onPriceUpdate` observable provided by the `GlueService` and handle the new prices.
 We should also define a `ngOnDestroy` where we close the subscription if it exists:

 ```javascript
     public async ngOnInit(): Promise<void> {